makeryuki/AtomsViz/README.md

   - Inside presets lock the camera to the listening position, enforcing minimum zooms (40% for Home/User/Front/Back/Left/Right, 25% for Top) so the room never collapses.
   - Outside presets keep an orthographic cube to inspect speaker placement without perspective distortion.
 - **Radiation Heatmap toolkit**
-  - Density slider (Coarse to Ultra) reshapes the sampling grid from 5x5x3 up to 13x13x11 cells.
+  - Density slider (Coarse to Ultra) reshapes the sampling grid from 5�~5�~3 up to 13�~13�~11 cells.
-  - Inline legend explains the blue->green->amber->red intensity ramp and updates instantly with the selected mode.
+  - Colours follow a blue �� green �� amber �� red ramp that mirrors the per-frame energy range (see `docs/visualization_reference.md`).
   - Energy smoothing retains responsiveness while avoiding frame-to-frame flicker in quiet passages.
-- **Colour mixing controls**
+- **Colour mixing & scaling controls**
   - Low/Mid/High sliders expose precise weighting for frequency emphasis.
   - Colour Mix Pad call-out mirrors the sliders with a barycentric triangle UI so you can balance the palette visually.
-  - Legend and speaker glyphs stay synchronised with weight changes for immediate feedback.
+  - New *Visualization Gain* slider adjusts lobe and glyph reach independently from camera zoom, replacing the legacy legend framing.
 - **Temporal analytics suite**
   - Temporal Trails render motion paths with fading opacity to inspect object movement.
   - Peak Hold view highlights the latest per-speaker peak for troubleshooting underused channels.